Bucket Protocol BUCK Stablecoin (BUCK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Bucket Protocol BUCK Stablecoin Historical Price

-According to the latest data gathered on Bucket Protocol BUCK Stablecoin live price page, the current price of Bucket Protocol BUCK Stablecoin is 0.996847USD.
+According to the latest data gathered on Bucket Protocol BUCK Stablecoin live price page, the current price of Bucket Protocol BUCK Stablecoin is 0.997983USD.
 The circulating supply of Bucket Protocol BUCK Stablecoin(BUCK) is

 In the past 24 hours, Bucket Protocol BUCK Stablecoin has shown a price movement of